RitikUpmanyu/KBC/readme.txt

 #############################################################
 Team:
 1. 2019B3PS0517P Ritik Upmanyu
-2. 2019---------P Kush Ghambhir
+2. 2019B1PS1040P Kush Gambhir
 #############################################################
-Description of how to run the code and observe the output: (This is just a sample.
-You are expected to write in much more detail!!!)
+Description of how to run the code and observe the output:
 1. The exe is called 2019B3PS517_P3.exe.
 It is a console Application.
 2. The input files are -> 1. questions.txt used for reading questions and options
 		    2. features.c used for displaying questions, options, money and implementing lifelines.